OutSystems/docs-validation/style-guide/content.md

 **No:** There's now a new accelerator to configure LinkedIn as your Identity Provider.

 Avoid documenting future features or products, even in innocuous ways.
 Don't pre-announce anything in documentation.

+## Rules for Pronouns

+### Use "you" to address the reader
+The primary voice for documentation should be the second person ("you") to speak directly to the user.
+Avoid using "we" or "I."
+* **Yes:** "You can upload files up to 90 MB when creating an external library."
+* **No:** "We have made it possible to upload files up to 90 MB."

+### Use singular "they" as a gender-neutral pronoun
+When referring to a generic person, such as a user, use "they," "them," or "their."
+This avoids gender-specific pronouns like "he" or "she."
+**Yes:** "When a user logs in, they can access their assigned resources."
+**No:** "When a user logs in, he can access his resources."

+### Ensure pronoun references are unambiguous
+A pronoun should clearly refer to a specific noun (antecedent).
+If there is any potential for confusion, restate the noun.
+**Yes:** "If you are using the Data Grid, you can change the view in ODC Portal.
+This new feature simplifies the process."
+**No:** "If you are using the Data Grid, you can change the view in ODC Portal.
+It is a new feature."

+### Use `that` and `which` correctly
+Use `that` for restrictive clauses (information essential to the meaning of the sentence).
+Use `which` for nonrestrictive clauses (information that can be removed without changing the core meaning).
+* **Yes:** "The platform service that handles all requests to the services is the Platform Load Balancer."
+* **Yes:** "OutSystems, which is a low-code development platform, helps you create apps."

+### Use "who" for people
+The pronoun `who` should be used when referring to a person or people.
+* **Yes:** "The person who configures the security settings should be an administrator."
+* **No:** "The person that configures the security settings should be an administrator."